Article updated: December 26, 2022

 For more strategic activity on social, Amplify for Social Selling gives advisors more advanced tools.
 Advisors can access the content available in Amplify and create and schedule personalized posts, or do some listening in streams for buying signals.
 See Social selling with Amplify for more information.

 Hootsuite partners with Proofpoint to offer several automated compliance workflows that you can leverage.
-Talk to your customer success manager about which solutions would best support your social program:
+Talk to your customer account manager about which solutions would best support your social program:

 Proofpoint Social Patrol creates a prescreening workflow on some or all of your social accounts.
 Connect your social accounts to both Hootsuite and your Proofpoint Social Patrol account.
 Then connect Proofpoint to Hootsuite in the Hootsuite organization settings and turn on pre-review on your social accounts.
 You need to turn on pre-review for each account that you want to watch, including both corporate and advisor accounts.
 Every post created in Hootsuite passes through a compliance check before it gets scheduled or published.
 Content is reviewed against policies you establish in Proofpoint.
 If a post violates any policies, it is sent to the Rejected queue in the Hootsuite Planner for editing.
 For more details, see Add publishing security with Proofpoint.